giraffe-fsharp/Giraffe/README.md

 ### TL;DR

 - First open an issue to discuss your changes
-- After your change has been formally approved please submit your PR **against the develop branch**
+- After your change has been formally approved please submit your PR **against the master branch**
 - Please follow the code convention by examining existing code
 - Add/modify the `README.md` as required
 - Add/modify unit tests as required